cseanburns/electronic_resource_mgmt/src/07-electronic-access.md

 7. **Access Granted**: Once the assertion is verified, the service provider grants the user access to the requested resource.
 8. **Session**: A session is established for the user, allowing them to access other resources without needing to re-authenticate for a certain period.

-In the context of a library, the IdP could be a university's authentication system, and the service provider could be a database of academic journals.
+In the context of a library, the identity provider could be a university's authentication system, and the service provider could be a database of academic journals.
 When a patron tries to access an article, they would be redirected to log in through the university's system.
-Once authenticated, the university's system would send a SAML assertion to the journal database, confirming that the student is authorized to access the content.
+Once authenticated, the university's system would send a SAML assertion to the journal database, confirming that the patron is authorized to access the content.

 This method is particularly useful for organizations like universities that have multiple service providers (e.g., different databases, internal services, etc.) but want to offer a single sign-on (SSO) experience for their users.

 ## Conclusion

-The Samples & Healy (2014) and the Carter & Traill (2017) articles address troubleshooting strategies with electronic resources.
+The Samples & Healy (2014) and the Carter & Traill (2017) articles address
+troubleshooting strategies with electronic resources.
 One additional thing to note about these readings is how the organizational structure influences workflows and how the continued transition from a print-era model of library processes to an electronic one remains problematic.
 Even once that transition is complete, both readings make the case that strategy and preparation are needed to deal with these issues.

 The Buhler & Cataldo (2016) article shows how confusing e-resources are to patrons and how the move to digital has complicated all genres, or "containers", as the authors name them.
 Such "ambiguity" has implications not only for how users find and identify electronic resources but on how librarians manage access to them.

 I added the EZproxy and OpenAthens content in order to complete the technical discussions we have had in recent weeks on integrated library systems, electronic resource management systems, link resolvers, and standards.